 Since 2006, Churchill's senior leadership team has worked together to establish a cycle-tested track record in direct lending and private capital investments.
 The Churchill team has deep middle market investment expertise, providing customized financing solutions to private equity-backed middle market companies across the capital structure, including senior loans, junior capital, equity co-investments and similar equity-related securities.
-Overseeing approximately \$50 billion in committed capital as of January 1, 2024 and deploying over \$10 billion in the year ended December 31, 2023 across its multiple investment strategies, Churchill is one of the most active direct lenders in the U.S. middle market.
-With over 150 dedicated professionals in New York, Charlotte, Chicago, Los Angeles and Dallas, Churchill operates a fully integrated investment platform with advanced infrastructure, risk management, investor relations, finance, operations, and legal support functions.
-The scale of Churchill's platform provides us with the ability to invest in larger transactions with limited concentration in our portfolio.
-We believe that the breadth and depth of Churchill's expertise, coupled with its long history of disciplined investment across industries and various economic cycles, provides differentiated strengths when sourcing and evaluating large and complex investment opportunities.
+Overseeing over \$52 billion in committed capital as of January 1, 2025 and deploying over \$13 billion in the year ended December 31, 2024 across its multiple investment strategies, Churchill is one of the most active direct lenders in the U.S. middle market.
+With nearly 200 dedicated professionals in New York, Charlotte, Chicago, Los Angeles and Dallas, Churchill operates a fully integrated investment platform with advanced infrastructure, risk management, investor relations, finance, operations, and legal support functions.
+The scale of Churchill's platform provides us with the ability to invest the breadth and depth of Churchill's expertise, coupled with its long history of disciplined investment across industries and various economic cycles, provides differentiated strengths when sourcing and evaluating large and complex investment opportunities.